darrylwest/simple-node-logger/README.md

 - domain and category columns
 - overridable format methods in base appender
 - stats that track counts of all log statements including warn, error, etc
+- ability to configure to emit process error event for central trapping

 ## Installation